Jeff Ruggeri

 reverse this, use the -off flag.
 Used with no arguments, the power

 command will display the power statistics of each board in the Starfire.
-The

 -all flag will apply a command to every board on the system, hence its